Spock : 2230 – 2262 (following time travel)

 Spock then appears to have gone into a semi retired nomadic existence after this time.
 He did appear again during the next Generation episode Unification Part 1 & 2 attempting to broker peace between the Vulcan’s and Romulan’s but was greatly pained when his father Sarek died.

 In Star Trek XI Spock journeyed back in time from the future, to help his younger self and Kirk in their battle against some rogue Romulan’s who have gone back in time themselves and altered the timeline.
 Thus resulted in the planet Vulcan being destroyed.
-Old Spock was quick to impart a few pearls of wisdom on the younger Spock about his importance and his burgeoning friendship with a young Jim Kirk.
+Old Spock was quick to impart council on the younger Spock about his importance and his burgeoning friendship with a young Jim Kirk.
+He also appeared in Star Trek XII and referenced in Star Trek Beyond where it was confirmed that he had passed away.

 So Spock’s adventures go on seemingly, as he outlives the original crew with his Vulcan longevity.
 His story in Trek is probably the deepest in terms of character development, from his stuffy Vulcan beginnings to his friendship with Jim Kirk, his untimely death and subsequent rebirth.
 Spock became something more than the sum of his parts.
 He came to understand the best and worst of the Vulcan and the human condition, and in doing so, he finally embraced his own uniqueness in the Universe.